Abul Kashem Fazlul Haq

-Abul Kashem Fazlul Haq (born 30 September 1940) is a Bangladeshi writer, essayist, translator, critic, columnist and activist.
-He is a former professor of Bengali language and literature at the University of Dhaka.
-He is the convener of Rashtrabhasha Bangla Rokkha Komiti (State Language Bengali Protection Committee).
-He received Bangla Academy Literary Award in 1981.
-On 27 October 2024, the interim government has appointed Haq as the new president of Bangla Academy for a three-year term.
+Abul Kashem Fazlul Haq (30 September 1940 – 5 July 2026) was a Bangladeshi writer, essayist, translator, critic, columnist and activist.
+He was a professor of Bengali language and literature at the University of Dhaka.
+He was the convener of Rashtrabhasha Bangla Rokkha Komiti (State Language Bengali Protection Committee).
+He received the Bangla Academy Literary Award in 1981.
+On 27 October 2024, the interim government appointed Haq as the new president of Bangla Academy for a three-year term.

 Early life

 Haq was born in Pakundia, Kishoreganj in the then Bengal Province, British India to Muhammad Abdul Hakim and Jahanara Khatun.

-Haq passed the entrance examination from Mymensingh Zilla School in 1959.
+He passed the entrance examination from Mymensingh Zilla School in 1959.
 In 1961, he passed the higher secondary certificate in Science from Ananda Mohan College.
 He graduated from the University of Dhaka in 1965 and completed his post-graduation from the same university in 1966.
 While studying at the university, he came in contact with Munir Chowdhury, Ahmed Sharif, Humayun Azad, Nilima Ibrahim and was introduced to progressive ideas.

 Career

 Haq was a faculty member of the Department of Bengali at the University of Dhaka for more than forty years.
-He has been editing the literary magazine called Lokayata since 1982.
-He is the convener of the "State Language Bengali Protection Committee" formed with the goal to ensure Bangla language usage everywhere.
+He edited the literary magazine called Lokayata from 1982 until his death.
+He was the convener of the "State Language Bengali Protection Committee" formed with the goal to ensure Bangla language usage everywhere.

-Personal life
+Personal life and death

-Haq is married to Farida Pradhan.
+Haq was married to Farida Pradhan.
 Their son, Faisal Arefin Dipan, a publisher, was murdered by a jihadist group in 2015.

+Haq died on 5 July 2026, at the age of 85, while being treated at a hospital in Mirpur, Dhaka.